learn-co-curriculum/phase-3-rack-http-request-readme/README.md

-# The HTTP Request
+# HTTP Requests

-## Objectives
+## Learning Goals

-1. Define the path in an HTTP request
+- Define the path in an HTTP request
-2. Define the `env` variable in an HTTP request
+- Define the `env` variable in an HTTP request
-3. Use the `path` method to filter HTTP requests
+- Use the `path` method to filter HTTP requests
-4. Describe `GET` parameters and how they allow web applications to handle user queries
+- Describe `GET` parameters and how they allow web applications to handle user queries

 ## HTTP Requests